pkp/pkp-docs/plugin-inventory/en/README.md

 For external plugins that do not appear in the [live plugin gallery list](https://github.com/pkp/plugin-gallery/blob/main/plugins.xml), consult the plugin developer’s GitHub page to determine compatibility.
 These plugins will need to be installed manually.

-### Find a plugin compatible with your software version

-The best way to identify and install a plugin compatible with your version of OJS/OMP/OPS is from within the platform’s Plugin Gallery.
-The Plugin Gallery will only show plugins compatible with your version and will refresh automatically to reflect the plugins added to the [live plugin gallery list on GitHub](https://github.com/pkp/plugin-gallery/blob/main/plugins.xml).

-Another useful tool for checking plugin version compatibility at a glance is the [PKP Plugin Compatibility utility](https://pkp.github.io/plugin-compatibility/index.html).

-For external plugins that do not appear in the [live plugin gallery list](https://github.com/pkp/plugin-gallery/blob/main/plugins.xml), consult the plugin developer’s GitHub page to determine compatibility.
-These plugins will need to be installed manually.

 > **IMPORTANT:**  Installing a plugin that is not compatible with your OJS/OMP/OPS version can seriously impact software functionality.
 Installing the compatible version from the Plugin Gallery is the best way to prevent technical issues.
 {:.warning}